bkasymov/auto-backup-db-cloud/README.md

 - Connects to the PostgreSQL database and creates a backup
 - Archives the backup file to optimize storage size
 - Encrypts the archived backup for security
-- Uploads the encrypted backup to AWS S3 (or other cloud storage solutions with minor modifications)
+- Uploads the encrypted backup to AWS S3

 ## Prerequisites